: An archaeologist goes on globe-trotting adventures, essentially using his/her profession as an Excuse Plot

 - Downplayed: Dr. Bob spends a great deal of time at the university.
 If he gets involved in any adventures, they happen at the excavation sites where he is working.

-- Justified: Bob is part of the Masquerade which secretly protects rare, mystical artifacts from evil oculists.
+- Bob is part of the Masquerade which secretly protects rare, mystical artifacts from evil oculists.
 Archeology is just a front.

 - Inverted: Officer Bob ignores crime-fighting in order to study archeology.